verlok/inp-workshop/guide/18-debounce.md

 Useful for: autocomplete

-* Use `setTimeout` to delay starting expensive work, with a timer&mdash;perhaps 500-1000ms
+* Use `setTimeout` to delay starting expensive work, with a timer, perhaps 500-1000ms
-* save the timerid when you do so
+* save the timer ID when you do so
 * if a new interaction arrives, `clearTimeout` the previous

 <details>